coreyjpoff/theflood/README.md

 - Adding basic front end optimization and monitoring (relatively sized images, usage stat monitoring, audio support for older browsers, etc...).
 Est finish: 2/8

 - Finish testing and publish.
+Note to self: I changed app from module to package.
+This will have to be updated in apache config.
 Est finish: 2/11

+  - export FLASK_APP=theflood

+  - export FLASK_RUN_PORT=8000

+  - flask run --host=0.0.0.0